Skip to main content

 We carry out an Electrical Safety check on our properties every 5 years.
 This check is designed to ensure that the electrical installation at your home remains safe and is completed by a specialist partnering contractor.

-The government has introduced new regulations for electrical safety in social housing.
-These new regulations make it mandatory for electrical installation checks to be conducted at least every 5 years.
-Therefore it is now more important than ever that you assist us by allowing access for these tests to be undertaken as it is now a legal obligation and is to keep you safe.
+The government has introduced new regulations for electrical safety in social housing, making it mandatory for electrical installation checks to be conducted at least every 5 years.
+Therefore, it is now more important than ever that you assist us by allowing access for these tests to be undertaken as it is now a legal obligation and is to keep you and your home safe.

-Our contractor, Technical & Electrical Services, will make contact with you when the safety check at your home is due.
-If you wish to confirm that your property currently has an in date Electrical Installation check or wish to receive a copy of the electrical test for your property please contact or on: 01253 477903 or email compliance@bch.co.uk
+Our contractor will make contact with you when the safety check at your home is due.
+If you’d like to confirm that your property has a current electrical test, or you would like a copy of this, please contact us on 01253 477903 or email compliance@bch.co.uk

 If you are a leaseholder, you are responsible for organising your own electrical safety inspection, although this is not a legal requirement unless you sublet your home.